strategy-coach/praxis/ai-interactions-engineering-manifesto/surveilr-as-ingestion-layer.md

 1. **Write the CE Script** :

 * You write a custom script that specifies what parts of the document or data to capture.
 For example, a CE could first extranct documents using [markitdown](https://github.com/microsoft/markitdown).
-Extract headings, paragraphs, or tables from a Markdown file using custom scripts, then insert that data into the `surveilr` database RSSD with SQL Insert statements.
+Extract headings, paragraphs, or tables from a Markdown or HTML file using custom scripts, then insert that data into the `surveilr` database RSSD with SQL Insert statements.
 * CEs can use libraries like Python markitdown, Deno command line invocations or other custom tools to process the content.

 1. **Run the CE** :